shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ## 4. Configuration files
-In order to find calls of interest in a recording, you must *configure* **DIY Call Recognizer**, that is, edit a *configuration file* to describe what kinds of acoustic events (syllables and harmonics) make up your target calls.
+In order to find calls of interest in a recording, you must *configure* **DIY Call Recognizer**, that is, you edit a *configuration file* to describe the acoustic events (syllables) that are part of your target calls.
+The configuration files are written in a language called YAML.
+For an introduction to YAML please see this article: https://sweetohm.net/article/introduction-yaml.en.html.

-@SOMEthiNG MORE ON CONFIGURATION FILES IS reQUIreD HErE.
+We highly recommend using `Notepad++` or `Visual Studio Code` to edit your YAML config files.
+Both are free and both come with built in syntax highlighting for YAML files.

+The name of the configuration file is passed as a command-line argument to `APexe`.
+The command line will be explained in a subsequent section.
+In this section we are concerned only with the contents of the configuration (_config_) file.
+We use, as a concrete example, the config file for the Boobook Owl, *Ninox boobook*.

+Note that the config filename must have the correct structure in order to be recognized by `APexe`.
+In this case. the config file name is `Ecosounds.NinoxBoobook.yml`.
+There are three components to the name:
+- `Ecosounds` informs `APexe` that this is a call recognition task.
+- `NinoxBoobook` is the scientific name of the target species.
+(Note there must be no spaces in the file name.)
+- `.yml` is an extention which informs `APexe` about the file syntax.

-Given an acoustic recording, there are six steps to detecting calls using DIY Call Recognizer:
+### There are six steps to detecting calls using **DIY Call Recognizer**:
 1. Recording segmentation
 2. Spectrogram preparation
 3. Call syllable detection